-If you take a leave of absence (i) for your own serious health condition, (ii) to care for family members with a serious health condition, (iii) to care for a newborn or adopted child, (iv) to care for an injured or ill covered service member of the Armed Forces or (v) due to a qualifying exigency arising out of a covered service member's active duty, you may be able to continue your health coverage under the Plan.
+If you take a leave of absence (i) for your own serious health condition, (ii) to care for family members with a serious health condition, (iii) to care for a newborn or adopted child, (iv) to care for an injured or ill covered service member of the Armed Forces, (v) due to a qualifying exigency arising out of a covered service member's active duty, or (vi) pursuant to any applicable law or regulation providing for similar leave as a result of a national or public health emergency, you may be able to continue your health coverage under the Plan.
 If you drop your health coverage during the leave, you can also have your health coverage reinstated on the date you return to work assuming you pay any contributions required for the coverage.
 See the Plan Administrator for more information about your FMLA rights.